Climate Action Plan - Measure W-2.1

 How are we doing?

-The County has distributed a total of 7,795 rain barrels since 2014, exceeding the 2020 goal by a whopping 650%!
-In 2019, 427 rain barrels were distributed to unincorporated county residents through County-sponsored events and through a rebate incentive program.
-At a community clean-up event in Fallbrook in October 2019, volunteers removed 385 pounds of trash and recyclables, stenciled a storm drain to protect their local watershed, and also learned about the benefits of using barrels to harvest rainwater.
+The County has distributed a total of 10,493 rain barrels since 2014, exceeding both the 2020 and 2030 goals!
+In 2022, an equivalent of 1,232 rain barrels were distributed to unincorporated county residents through County-sponsored events and through a rebate incentive program.

 How is this measured?

-The County distributes rain barrels through County events and events hosted by the Solana Innovation Center, a partner organization that sells barrels and helps administer incentive programs.
+The County encourages the distribution of rain barrels through County-sponsored events, our Waterscape Rebate Programs, and collaboration with the SoCal WaterSmart Program.
 Rainwater captured in rain barrels reduces the amount of potable water used for outdoor landscaping and water use.
 Reductions are calculated based on the greenhouse gas emissions that are avoided from extracting, treating, and transporting potable water with fossil-fuel electricity generation on a per gallon basis.

 Why is this important?